karthiklearns/karthiklearns.github.io/_posts/2017-11-16-Takes-Test.md

 ---
 layout: post
+title: The Hottest Take
-title: Takes Test
+category: Takes
 ---

-This is a placeholder post for the takes section.
+The earth is flat.